icub-tech-iit/documentation/docs/ergoCub1/ergoCub1-joints.md

 | Range of Motion (HW) | -62/+52 (degrees)                                                             |
 | Range of Motion (SW) | -60/+50 (degrees)                                                             |

+!!! note
-> PS: all wrist joints are coupled into a co-axial spherical parallel mechanism
+    all wrist joints are coupled into a co-axial spherical parallel mechanism

 ### Joint 6 - wrist pitch